itamayo/virtuatKeyBoard/README.md

 # virtuatKeyBoard
-virtuat Key Board with old browser compatibiliry
+Virtual Keyboard with old browser compatibility

 # Howto
 Just import javascript and css files to the webpage.
 Associate any input which needs a virtual keyboard by adding *vk* class.
 Example :